slimsuite/chromsyn/README.md

 Settings to control this behaviour include:

-*	The min no. of genes needed to define a block.
+*	`minbusco=INT`: The min no. of genes needed to define a block.
 (1 by default)
-*	The min length for a synteny block (50kb by default).
+*	`minregion=INT`: The min length (bp) for a synteny block (50kb by default).
-*	The max number of BUSCO genes that can be skipped to maintain synteny.
+*	`maxskip=INT`: The max number of BUSCO genes that can be skipped to maintain synteny.
 (0 by default)

+**NOTE:** Setting `minregion` to less than zero will keep all BUSCO genes a separate synteny regions.
+This can be useful for individual chromosome plots, but could cause plotting problems if done for an entire genome.

 Chromosome synteny is then visualised by arranging the chromosomes for each assembly in rows and plotting the synteny blocks between adjacent assemblies.
 In each case, the chromosome order and orientation is set for one “focus” assembly, and the remaining assemblies arranged in order to maximise the clarity of the synteny plot, propagating out from the focal genome.
 For each chromosome, the “best hit” in each other assembly is established as that with the maximum total length of shared synteny blocks and an anchor point established as the mean position along the best hit chromosome of those synteny blocks.
 Where the majority of synteny is on the opposite strand, the chromosome is reversed and given an “R” suffix in the plot.
 Chromosomes are then ordered according to their best hits and, within best hits, the anchor points.
 Synteny blocks sharing the same orientation are plotted blue, whilst inversions are plotted in red.